smallblue2/Hako/docs/documentation/doc_generation/user_manual/user_manual.md

  - How to build hako from source
  - How to run it locally

-This manual will also describe the features of Hako;
+This manual will also describe the features of Hako:

  - Applications
  - Core-Utils